Open-Security-Mapping-Project/.github/profile/README.md

 I am not familiar yet with adding OSM coordinates into Wikipedia but obviously that seems likely to be helpful.

 * https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources

+* **More tips in the new repo: [Goal: Improving wikimedia documentation](https://github.com/Open-Security-Mapping-Project/goal-wikipedia-documentation/tree/main)**

 # Goal: Documenting on Wikidata